 - Performance and SEO are business-critical

-- Security is a priority (e-commerce, sensitive data)
+- Security is a priority (handling payments, client data, or anything sensitive)

 - You want a custom design with no template constraints